Plagiarism Policy

 Prevention of Plagiarism

-JNRS adopts a threshold similarity value of 30%, excluding in-text similarities of less than 1% and the bibliography.
-Papers will be considered ineligible for further processing if they are detected to exhibit a similarity rate of over 30% and/or Editor gathers that the paper incorporates plagiarism.
+JNRS adopts a similarity cutoff of 24%, excluding the bibliography and the similarity rates of less than 1%.
+Papers will be considered ineligible for further processing if they are detected to exhibit a similarity rate of over 24% and/or Editor gathers that the paper incorporates plagiarism.

 For a published study detected or reported to contain plagiarism, JNRS follows the following steps: